 On a more personal note: We were quite happy to hear that our website was motivation and inspiration to open the Alpenloge!

 But back to Anja and Michael.
 They created such a spectacular place that once you have moved in you do not want to move out ever again.
 Because everything is of the utmost quality.
 For the better part of five years they went to every furniture fair and exhibition imaginable in their quest for just the right materials and applications.
 The results speak for themselves.
 The beds are from Schramm, the light switches from Berker from the matching 1930s collection, the fittings from the Nicolazzi manufacture.
-Although all of this has its (high) price, it adds to that special feeling when you spend the night in the Alpenloge.

 There are nine rooms in total, six of them suites, varying in size between 30 and 60 square meters.
 We liked the two suites number seven and eight in the attic the best.
 Especially for city dwellers, they are a real highlight.
 One looks through the almost four meter high glass front straight into the Allgäuer mountains.
 If it were your apartment, you wouldn’t move out again … we did mention that already?